emsweetland/Moody/README.md

 1. Create your database and tables using the provided data.sql file.
 Start the server.

 ### Install Dependencies
-2. Open up your editor of choice and run the folloring:
+2. Open up your editor of choice and run the following:
 3. `npm install`
 6. Run `npm run server` in your terminal
 7. Run `npm run client` in your terminal, this will open up a new browser tab for you!